jaldama/qq_project/README.md

 # qq_CLI

-For Viewing/Downloading files from VCF script server
+For Viewing/Downloading files from VCF script server directly to local

 Requirements: